Shopify/shopify_app/docs/shopify_app/authentication.md

 OAuth process by exchanging the current user's [session token (shopify id token)](https://shopify.dev/docs/apps/auth/session-tokens) for an
 [access token](https://shopify.dev/docs/apps/auth/access-token-types/online.md) to make authenticated Shopify API queries.
-This can replace authorization code grant flow completely if you also take advantage of [Shopify managed installation](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation).
+This will replace authorization code grant flow completely when your app is configured with [Shopify managed installation](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation).

 To enable token exchange authorization strategy, you can follow the steps in ["New embedded app authorization strategy"](/README.md#new-embedded-app-authorization-strategy).
 Upon completion of the token exchange to get the access token, [post authenticated tasks](#post-authenticate-tasks) will be run.